-Here’s a quick primer to the seven stages of a real estate rehab deal to help your fix and flip investor game, and make your investing journey more manageable and realistic.
+Here’s a quick primer to the seven stages of rehab real estate deal to help your fix and flip investor game and make your investing journey more manageable and realistic.

 1. Preparing/Creating A Plan

-Kicking off your rehabbing project entails more than a cursory look at renovations needed and hiring a contractor.
-You first need to carefully assess the property.
+Kicking off your rehabbing project entails more than a cursory look at the renovations needed and hiring a contractor.
+You first need to carefully assess the property to ensure all aspects of the real estate construction process are on course.
 When creating a plan, there are two things you need to determine:

 2. Creating The Scope Of Work